pouretrebelle/suedanninteriors.com/src/pages/index.md

 We offer a complete Interior Design service to domestic and commercial clients.

-Sue Dann Interiors is a BIID recognised Interior Design practice established for 15 years led by a professional and creative designer with over 30 years design experience.
+Sue Dann Interiors is a BIID recognised Interior Design practice led by a professional and creative designer with over 35 years design experience.

 ---